kyleknighted/tility/README.md

 CoffeeScript is also defaulted into Rails, so no options there. _(**Note:** You don't have to use Sass or Coffee in your rails app, simply change the extension to .css or .js respectively)_

-Once that's all set, you will need to load up `guard` in one Terminal window and `rails server` in another.
+Once that's all set, you will need to load up `guard start -i` in one Terminal window and `rails server` in another.
 Now load your browser to `http://localhost:3000` and you're all set!

 ### Node.js